 BASIS OF ACCOUNTING - 7440

-The basis of accounting describes how financial activities are recognized and reported; specifically, when revenues, expenditures (or expenses), assets, and liabilities are recognized and reported in the financial statements.
-The bases of accounting include the following:
+The basis of accounting describes how financial activities are recognized and reported; specifically, when revenues, expenditures (or expenses), assets, and liabilities are recognized and reported in the financial reports.

 Accrual Basis of Accounting

-This is the basis of accounting in which transactions are recognized in the fiscal year they occur, regardless of when cash is received or disbursed.
+This basis of accounting recognizes transactions in the fiscal year they occur, regardless of when cash is received or disbursed.
 Revenue is recognized in the fiscal year earned, and expenses are recognized when incurred.
 This is also referred to as the full accrual basis of accounting.

 Modified Accrual Basis of Accounting

-This is the basis of accounting in which revenues are recognized if the underlying transaction has occurred as of the last day of the fiscal year and the amount is measurable and available to finance expenditures of the current period (i.e., the actual collection will occur either during the current period or soon enough after the end of the current period, to be used to pay current period’s obligations).
+This basis of accounting recognizes revenues if the underlying transaction occurred as of the last day of the fiscal year and the amount is measurable and available to finance expenditures of the current period (i.e., the actual collection will occur either during the current period or soon enough after the end of the current period, to pay current period’s obligations).
 Expenditures are recognized when the obligations are created, except for amounts payable from future fiscal year appropriations.

 Cash Basis of Accounting

-The basis of accounting in which revenues and expenditures are recognized when cash is received or disbursed.
+This basis of accounting recognizes revenues and expenses when cash is received or disbursed.

 Search Entire Manual